KieranLafferty/KLNoteViewController/README.md

 <img src="https://raw.github.com/KieranLafferty/KLNoteViewController/master/KLNoteViewController/Images/iPhoneScreenshot.png" width="50%"/>

-A view controller that organizes multiple navigation controllers in a stack inspired by Evernote 5.0 app
+A control that organizes multiple navigation controllers in a stack inspired by Evernote 5.0 app

 Note: KLNoteViewController is intended for use with portrait orientation on iPhone/iPad/iPod Touch.

-[Check out the Demo](http://www.youtube.com/watch?v=DNPlWlzhSBQ&feature=youtube_gdata_player) *Excuse the graphics glitches and lag due to my slow computer.*
+[Check out the Demo](http://www.youtube.com/watch?v=igh9bAyjZrM&feature=youtube_gdata_player) *Excuse the graphics glitches and lag due to my slow computer.*

 ## Installation ##